osuushi/lemon-soda/README.md

         LemonSoda.load("sprites.json");
     </script>

 And that's it.
-To add a sprite, you simply put it in the `sprites/` directory, use `sixpack` again, and then it's ready to use.
-No replacing CSS or anything else.
+To add anothes sprite, you simply put it in the `sprites/` directory, use `sixpack` again, and then it's ready to use.
+No need to update your CSS or anything else.

 ## Installing